omarkmu/pz-omichat/docs/sandbox-options/component-formats.md

 - [`$chatType`](../format-strings/tokens.md#chattype)
 - `$H`: The hour the message was sent, in 24-hour format.
 - `$HH`: The zero-padded hour the message was sent, in 24-hour format.
-- `$h`: The hour the message was sent in 12-hour format.
+- `$h`: The hour the message was sent, in 12-hour format.
-- `$hh`: The zero-padded hour the message was sent in 12-hour format.
+- `$hh`: The zero-padded hour the message was sent, in 12-hour format.
-- `$hourFormatPref`: 12 if the user prefers 12-hour clock formats; otherwise, 24.
 - `$m`: The minute the message was sent.
 - `$mm`: The zero-padded minute the message was sent.
+- `$P`: The hour the message was sent, in the hour format the player prefers.
+- `$PP`: The zero-padded hour the message was sent, in the hour format the player prefers.
+- `$hourFormat`: 12 if the user prefers 12-hour clock formats; otherwise, 24.
 - `$s`: The second the message was sent.
 - `$ss`: The zero-padded second the message was sent.
 - [`$stream`](../format-strings/tokens.md#stream)